Doctor of Medicine: Argentina

+Armenia

+In Armenia, medical studies take six years.
+After completing high school, students can apply to one of the country's medical universities.
+The application process includes an admission examination testing the applicant in biology, chemistry, and physics.
+The six-year medical education course is a combined bachelor's and master's degree program.
+The first three years consist of lecture courses while the final three years consist of education in clinical settings alongside attending physicians.
+Medical students may also simultaneously study for a Master of Public Health if they wish, which takes one and a half years of study.
+After the six-year period of study, students must pass the state medical examination to graduate.
+They must then undergo a period of residency training in their chosen field of practice, the duration of which lasts from one to four years.

 Australia

 Historically, Australian medical schools have followed the British tradition by conferring the degrees of Bachelor of Medicine and Bachelor of Surgery (MBBS) to its graduates whilst reserving the title of Doctor of Medicine (MD) for their research training degree, analogous to the PhD, or for their higher or honorary doctorates.
 Although the majority of Australian MBBS degrees have been graduate programs since the 1990s, under the previous Australian Qualifications Framework (AQF) they remained categorized as Level 7 Bachelor's degrees together with other undergraduate programs.

 The latest version of the AQF includes the new category of Level 9 Master's (Extended) degrees which permits the use of the term 'Doctor' in the styling of the degree title of relevant professional programs.
 As a result, various Australian medical schools have replaced their MBBS degrees with the MD to resolve the previous anomalous nomenclature.
 With the introduction of the Master's level MD, universities have also renamed their previous medical research doctorates.
 The University of Melbourne was the first to introduce the MD in 2011 as a basic medical degree, and has renamed its research degree to Doctor of Medical Science (DMedSc).

+Australian National University offers a Doctor of Medicine and Surgery (MChD, abbreviated from Medicinae ac Chirurgiae Doctoranda) which is also a 4-year extended master's degree that qualifies graduates to be medical practitioners or work as surgeons.